AstroHyde/fits-spectrum-format/README.md

-# GALAH FITS Standard
+# GALAH Spectrum FITS Standard
-This repository describes the GALAH FITS-file format and provides tools to deal with it.
+This repository describes the GALAH spectrum FITS format and provides tools to deal with it.

 # Processing Steps

 Stacked spectra from a single epoch (e.g., 3 sequential GALAH observations) of the same field will be reduced by  multiple reduction pipelines.
 Once reduced, they should be converted to the FITS format below so that we have 1 file per star per setup (e.g., `STAR_X_blue.fits`).
-At this stage the FITS files will have the following extensions:
+At this stage the FITS files will have the following extensions (`EXTNAME`-header: description):

-- Flux (heliocentric-corrected wavelengths)
+- `input_spectrum`: Flux (heliocentric-corrected wavelengths)
-- Sigma
+- `input_sigma`: Sigma
-- Normalised flux (heliocentric-corrected wavelengths)
+- `normalised_spectrum`: Normalised flux (heliocentric-corrected wavelengths)
-- Normalised sigma
+- `normalised_sigma`: Normalised sigma
-- Cross-Correlation Function (CCF) from best-fitting template, including associated information
+- `CCF`: Cross-Correlation Function (CCF) from best-fitting template, including associated information
-- Flux (heliocentric-corrected wavelengths) before sky subtraction
+- `no_sky_spectrum`: Flux (heliocentric-corrected wavelengths) before sky subtraction
-- TBC: Sigma before sky subtraction
+- `no_sky_sigma` (TBC): Sigma before sky subtraction

 So **if you want flux, you should always take the data from the first extension** (and associated uncertainties from the second extension).
 Similarly **if you want normalised flux you should always take the data from the third extension**.
 This is the data format that will go the analysis nodes.